Hawaiian Islands: Geology

 Almost all of the magma of the hotspot has the composition of basalt, and so the Hawaiian volcanoes are composed almost entirely of this igneous rock.
 There is very little coarser-grained gabbro and diabase.
 Nephelinite is exposed on the islands but is extremely rare.
-The majority of eruptions in Hawaii are Hawaiian-type eruptions because basaltic magma is relatively fluid compared with magmas typically involved in more explosive eruptions, such as the andesitic magmas that produce some of the spectacular and dangerous eruptions around the margins of the Pacific basin.
+The majority of eruptions in Hawaiʻi are Hawaiian-type eruptions because basaltic magma is relatively fluid compared with magmas typically involved in more explosive eruptions, such as the andesitic magmas that produce some of the spectacular and dangerous eruptions around the margins of the Pacific basin.

-Hawaii island (the Big Island) is the biggest and youngest island in the chain, built from five volcanoes.
+Hawaiʻi island (the Big Island) is the biggest and youngest island in the chain, built from five volcanoes.
 Mauna Loa, taking up over half of the Big Island, is the largest shield volcano on the Earth.
 The measurement from sea level to summit is more than 2.5 mi, from sea level to sea floor about 3.1 mi.